Bias correction for quantile regression estimators: Asymptotic theory for bias correction

-We would like to mention an interesting approach to higher-order bias analysis of non-smooth estimators that is based on the generalized functions heuristic \citep[e.g.,][]{phillips1991shortcut}.
-In recent work, \citet{lee2017second,lee2018second} derived an asymptotic bias formula for classical QR and IVQR under the assumption that the sample moments are equal to zero.
-Example \ref{ex:simple_quantile} shows that this assumption is violated even in simple cases.
-Moreover, the generalized function approach neglects the multiplicity of solutions (cf.\ Example~\ref{ex:simpleQuantileMultipleSolutions}).
-As a result, the bias formulas in \citet{lee2017second,lee2018second} neglect Components (1) and (3) of the bias formula \eqref{eq:biasFormula} in Theorem~\ref{thm:bias}.
-Both the analytical Example \ref{ex:_simple_qunatile_bias} as well as the Monte Carlo evidence presented in Section \ref{sec:MC} suggest that these two components contribute substantially to the higher-order bias.
+To illustrate the approximate bias formula, consider an order statistic of $Y\sim \text{Uniform}(0,1)$ (corresponding to our framework with $Z=W=1$), for which an exact bias formula is available \citep[e.g.,][]{ahsanullah2013introduction}.
+We show in Appendix \ref{app: Illustration of approximate bias formula in univariate case} that the precision of the second-order bias formula in this case is $O\bigPar{n^{-2}}$, which is smaller than the order of the remainder term in the stochastic expansion of Theorem \ref{thm:stochasticExpansion}.
+Figure \ref{fig:exact_asymptotic_uniform_quantile} illustrates the precision of the asymptotic formula by comparing it to the actual bias of the order statistic.

-Finally, our results imply that exact quantile estimators based on non-smooth moment conditions exhibit a lower bias than those based on smoothed moment condition.
-One can evaluate the order of bias in smoothed estimators using the higher-order MSE. \citet{kaplan2017smoothed} show that the higher-order MSE of IVQR estimators can be reduced using a smoothed estimating equations approach.
-In particular, they can guarantee that the bias is $O(n^{-\alpha})$ for some $\frac{1}{2}<\alpha<1$, where $\alpha$ depends on the smoothness of the PDF of $Y$ given $(W,Z)$ \citep[Section 5 in][]{kaplan2017smoothed}.
-By contrast, Theorem \ref{thm:bias} shows that the 1-step corrected exact non-smooth estimator has bias of order $\frac{1}{n}$, which is substantially lower than $O(n^{-\alpha})$ for any $\frac{1}{2}<\alpha<1$.
-In Section \ref{sec:feasibleCorrection}, we propose a bias correction that reduces the bias of exact estimators even further.
+It is interesting to compare our results to the higher-order bias analysis of non-smooth estimators based on the generalized functions heuristic \citep[e.g.,][]{phillips1991shortcut}.
+In recent work, \citet{lee2017second,lee2018second} derived a second-order bias formula for classical QR and IVQR under the assumption that the sample moments are zero at the estimator so that the first term of the bias formula vanishes.
+We show in Appendix \ref{app: Illustration of approximate bias formula in univariate case} that this term is non-negligible even in simple cases (see also Figure~\ref{fig:empirical_application} in Section~\ref{sec: empirical application}).